Charm School For Wayward Cats

 Don't Use Febreze On Your Pet

-Joey tells us about a client that recently came into his salon and their dog smelled great!
+Joey tells us about a client that came into his salon and their dog smelled great!
 At first, Joey didn't understand why they wanted to have him groomed.
 However, upon further inspection, the dog just didn't feel clean.
 That's when the owner commented that she actually sprayed her dog with Febreze.

 This is not the first time that Joey has heard of people doing this.
 However, you shouldn't be spraying your pet with anything that is not made to be applied directly to them, for a number of reasons.